 The PERAdvantage U.S. Small and Mid Cap Stock Fund restructure was completed in June 2019.
 The outlook and risk levels have remained similar, but the cost to PERA members has dropped by nearly 60 percent.

+Defined benefitA mandatory retirement savings plan in which a participant’s future benefits are known or can be calculated, but contributions are subject to adjustments.
 Fixed incomeSecurities representing debt obligations and usually having fixed interest payments and maturities.
 Different types of fixed income securities include government and corporate bonds, mortgage-backed securities, asset-backed securities, and may also include money market instruments.